muak/AiForms.SettingsView/README.md

 * CellAccentColor
 * CellHintTextColor
 * CellHintFontSize
+    * they are bulk cell options.
 * UseDescriptionAsValue (for Android)
 	* Whether description field  is used as value field. (like general android app)
+    * default true
 * ShowSectionTopBottomBorder (for Android)
 	* Whether a separator is shown at section top and bottom. (like general android app)
+    * default false

-## Method of SettingsView
+## SettingsView Methods

 * ClearCache (static)
 	* clear all memory cache.

-## Properties of Section
+## Section Properties

 * Title
-	* same Xamarin.Forms.TableSection.
+	* the same Xamarin.Forms.TableSection.
 * FooterText
 	* Section footer text.
 * IsVisible